statds/ids-s22/notes/docs/intro.md

 	- Become adept at using Git and GitHub for projects
 	- Become more comfortable with using Python
 	- Learn data analysis and visualization techniques using Python
++ Taffe, Thalia
+    - Better understand cmd functionality
 + Xu, Zhenyu
     - Get familiar with Git and Github like a professional data scientist
     - Learn more Python skills
     - Participate in a practical data science competition
++ Yan, Jun
+    - Make data science accessible to undergraduates
+    - Co-develop a notebook with Jupyter-book in collaboration with students
++ Zeimbekakis, Anthony
+    - Become proficient in using command line with tools such as GitHub or even just file management
+    - Apply past knowledge of Python to be comfortable performing data science tasks

 ## Task Board